ytakefuji/hiscovid/README.md

 The time transition score is calculated by dividing the number of deaths in the time series due to COVID-19 by the population in millions.

+In other words, score is equivalent to accumulated mistakes by policymakes.

 hiscovid scrapes the latest data from the following site over the Internet:

 https://covid.ourworldindata.org/data/owid-covid-data.csv